 There are also third-party services that allow you to connect and make payments toward another person’s student loans.
 So, this is a good way to answer the question, can someone pay my student loans?
 Because it allows another person to help you out.

-So, when answering the question, can someone pay my student loans, carefully consider how the approach can be maximized.
+If you decide to help a loved one pay off their student loans, carefully consider how the approach can be maximized.
 One of the best ways to maximize the impact of gifted student loan payments is to refinance your student loans.
 This way, you could potentially get a lower student loan interest rate, ensuring that more of your payment goes toward reducing the principal.
 With a lower rate and more going toward your principal, you can pay off your debts faster, with more gifted student loan payments working on your behalf.

 ELFI offers student loan refinancing with no origination fees or prepayment penalties.* You can prequalify today, checking to see what interest rate you might be eligible for, with no impact on your credit score.